seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 "``opt -help-hidden``").

-By using the --debug-pass=Structure option, for example, we can see how our :ref:`Hello World <writing-an-llvm-pass-basiccode>` pass interacts with other passes.
+By using the --debug-pass=Structure option, for example, we can see how our :ref:`Hello World <writing-an-llvm37-pass-basiccode>` pass interacts with other passes.
 Lets try it out with the gcse and licm passes:

 .. code-block:: console